v-cakoll/docs.pl-pl/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-    `ListPersistedWorkflows` wysyła zapytanie do magazynu wystąpień dla utrwalonych wystąpień przepływu pracy i dodaje identyfikatory wystąpień do pola kombi `cboInstanceId`.
+    `ListPersistedWorkflows` queries the instance store for persisted workflow instances, and adds the instance ids to the `cboInstanceId` combo box.

-10. Dodaj następującą metodę `UpdateStatus` i odpowiadający jej delegat do klasy form.
-Ta metoda aktualizuje okno stanu w formularzu przy użyciu stanu aktualnie uruchomionego przepływu pracy.
+10. Add the following `UpdateStatus` method and corresponding delegate to the form class.
+This method updates the status window on the form with the status of the currently running workflow.

     ```vb
     Private Delegate Sub UpdateStatusDelegate(msg As String)
     Public Sub UpdateStatus(msg As String)
-        'We may be on a different thread so we need to 'make this call using BeginInvoke.
+        ' We may be on a different thread so we need to ' make this call using BeginInvoke.
         If InvokeRequired Then
             BeginInvoke(New UpdateStatusDelegate(AddressOf UpdateStatus), msg)
         Else